 Remember how your folks didn’t seem to understand you, your friends, or the struggles you were facing?
 The same can be said for kids today, particularly in the area of gender and sexuality, which is much more fluid than it was even 10 years ago.
 And because kids are growing up in an era when matters of sexuality are more widely discussed and understood, their knowledge far surpasses yours.

 Don’t worry — we’ve got your back.
 Here are some of the most essential terms and definitions for gender and sexuality so you can communicate with your kids (or at least understand them).

-FIRST UP: What is Cisgender and Transgender?
+What is Cisgender and Transgender?